-When a payment is charged to your checking account by the payday lender and your account doesn’t have the funds to fulfill the entire transaction – banks can charge overdraft fees that increase your out-of-pocket costs even more.
+Banks can charge overdraft fees that increase your out-of-pocket costs.
+When a payment is charged to your checking account by the payday lender and your account doesn’t have the funds to fulfill the entire transaction.
 The Consumer Financial Protection Bureau (CFPB) found that 20,000 bank account holders who made payments to online payday lenders incurred an average of $97 in overdraft and non-sufficient funds fees.
 The figure is nearly three times more than the $34 incurred by the average American.

-Moreover, alternative loans are much more flexible than payday loans and their application process is often fast and easy.
-Alternative lenders place less weight on your credit score when quantifying your creditworthiness and instead looking at other variables like your work history, education, spending activity and savings balance.
+Moreover, alternative loans are much more flexible than payday loans, and their application process is often fast and easy.
+Alternative lenders place less weight on your credit score when quantifying your creditworthiness instead of looking at other variables like your work history, education, spending activity, and savings balance.

 However, before you take out your next alternative payday loan, we have a few recommendations you should consider.
 If none of these work for you, then move on to alternative payday loans:

-- Shop around for a bad credit personal loan.
+Shop around for a bad credit personal loan.
 There are plenty of lenders who offer unsecured loans to borrowers with bad credit.
-You should apply at as many companies you can; for more help, check our list of the best personal loans for bad credit.
+You should apply to as many companies as possible; for more help, check our list of the best personal loans for bad credit.

-- Next, move on to a secured personal loans.
-When putting up collateral, even borrowers with bad credit have a high approval rate and end up with extremely competitive APRs; but make sure you can repay the loan on time, because if not, you risk losing your property.
+Next, move on to secured personal loans.
+When putting up collateral, even borrowers with bad credit have a high approval rate and end up with extremely competitive APRs.
+But in this case, you have to make sure that you can repay the loan on time because you risk losing your property.

-- Last, try and raise the funds using other means: You can take paid surveys; many pay between $0.50 to $1.25 per survey and take less than five minutes to complete; over the course of a few days, it can add-up quickly.
-You can also pick up part-time work as an Uber driver or deliver food with Uber Eats; both apps allows you to sign in and out and work on your on schedule.
+Last, try other ways to make money.
+You can take paid surveys; many pay between $0.50 to $1.25 per survey and take less than five minutes to complete; over the course of a few days, it can add up quickly.
+You can also pick up part-time work as an Uber driver or deliver food with Uber Eats; both apps allow you to sign in and out and work on your own schedule.

 One last tip.

 Don’t get duped by payday lenders that masquerade as alternative lenders.
-Since the difference between the two products is so minimal, payday lenders will try and trick you into believing their product is something better.
-Throughout this guide, we did our best to define alternative loans, but remember, there isn’t a standardized definition.
-The key is to analyze the terms of the loan and how the company operates.
+Since the difference between the two products is minimal, payday lenders will try to trick you into believing their product is better.
+In this guide, we define alternative loans roughly, but there isn’t a standardized definition.
+The key is to analyze the loan terms and how the company operates.
 By doing so, you’ll be able to tell the difference.